Venice in 1 Day: a guidebook for getting the most out of your visit

 • Price: There is no charge.

-• Be sure to read the post St. Mark's Square in Venice: a practical guide to discover it in full to get the most out of your visit.
+• Be sure to read the post about St. Mark's Square in Venice: a practical guide to discover it in full to get the most out of your visit.

-Book a tour of St. Mark's Square
+Book a tour of St Mark's Square

-Enter St. Mark's Basilica
+Step inside St. Mark's Basilica

 Inside St. Mark's Basilica| ©Michael Vadon